ConvivioTeam/cookbook/business_operation_recipe/security/data_usage_policy.md

 Samsung offers Device Encryption and On Device Encryption solutions as well as FIPS 140-2 certification for your devices to make sure that your corporate security needs are properly addressed.

-### Procurement of Encrypted Memory Sticks
-Only approved encrypted USB memory sticks must be purchased.

-### Encrypted jump drive options: Data Traveler 4000

-The decryption pass-phrase or key must never be sent with encrypted removable media.

 ## Removable Media

-Export of unencrypted identifiable information onto removable media such as CD, SD cards DVD or ZIP drives MUST be avoided unless for approved backup purposes and then they must be stored securely.
+Removable media such as CD, SD cards DVD or ZIP drives MUST be avoided unless for approved backup purposes and then they must be stored securely.

 Any requests to do otherwise must be authorised as per the management.

-## External Hard Drives

-Users must show a business reason for the use of external hard drives and they must be of an approved type.
-They MUST be pre-encrypted and match the currently approved cryptographic algorithms.
+## Email and Document Management

+Google's Gmail and Drive apps must be installed on all machines and used to manage email and documents.
+These services include a scan for viruses, malware and Trojans and will help us prevent the spread of infection.

+Only company email accounts should be used to send and receive files from customers and partners.
+All project and operational documentation must be stored in Drive.
+Documents stored here are also subject to scanning.